- Servicing excellence based on constant innovation in suitable and appropriate structures as well as evolving client needs;

 Working with key association partners within the ABBL, the PBGL strives to promote private banking industry positions on key banking developments and issues within Luxembourg and internationally, such as client privacy, international mobility for clients and the future of private banking in a fast-changing market and regulatory environment.

-The current Head of the PBGL is Mr. Pierre Etienne (Pictet & Cie (Europe) S.A.) and its Vice-Heads are Mr. François Dacquin (BGL BNP Paribas) and Patrick Wagenaar (Banque Degroof Luxembourg S.A.).
+The current Chairman of the PBGL is Mr. Pierre Etienne (Pictet & Cie (Europe) S.A.) and its Vice-Chairs are Mr. François Dacquin (BGL BNP Paribas) and Sandrine de Vuyst (ING Luxembourg).

 Working Groups are an important element in ensuring sound governance and service on the part of the PBGL.
 As a result, the Cluster created ad hoc working groups to temporarily focus on some issues, and undertake in-depth analyses and reviews.
 Current active working groups are: